slawekradzyminski/awesome-testing.com/_posts/2025-12-23-ai-testing-skills.md

 Anthropic’s [`webapp-testing`](https://github.com/anthropics/skills/tree/main/skills/webapp-testing) skill is a good reference implementation because it is explicit about scope and mechanics.
 It doesn’t try to create a new “agent-native” browser abstraction.
 It standardises on a familiar runtime and makes the agent operate through it:
 > To test local web applications, write native Python Playwright scripts.

 From there, the skill does three practical things: it teaches the agent how to choose an approach, how to stabilise a dynamic UI before acting, and how to keep context usage under control.
+It matters here because it shows progressive disclosure in practice: procedures live in scripts/examples so the model doesn’t have to “carry” them in prompt space.

 **1) It encodes a selection strategy (not just advice).**